-The Beaver Hills/Cooking Lake moraine is a distinct geomorphological feature that encompasses 1572 square kilometres (607 square miles).
+The Beaver Hills/Cooking Lake moraine is a distinct geomorphological feature that encompasses approximately 1600 square kilometres (618 square miles).
 Representing an island of boreal mixedwood forest, the hummocky “knob and kettle” terrain of the moraine forms a patchwork of depressional areas, many of which support wetlands, small lakes and streams.

 The Beaver Hills is an island of Dry Mixedwood Boreal Forest within the Aspen Parkland Natural Region of Alberta.
 This Dry Mixedwood Sub-region is a transitional zone between the Southern Central Aspen Parkland and the other Boreal Forest subregions to the north.
 It is also located in the Prairie Pothole region of Canada.
 This region’s hummocky terrain creates a variety of micro-climates that support a rich mosaic of aspen forest, wetlands, Boreal Mixedwood Forest, sedge meadows, shrubs, and grassland.